 Dry Goods

-- Arrowroot powder - use as a thickener and for helping keep dehydrated powders dry
+• Arrowroot powder — Used as a thickener and for helping keep dehydrated powders dry

-- Baking Soda -- and there are more uses for baking soda than just making soda bread and kids' volcano projects!
+• Baking Soda — It’s just a great staple for baking, but did you know that there are more uses for baking soda than just making soda bread and kids’ volcano projects?

-- Freeze-Dried Foods - convenience yes, but with the variety of foods that are available in freeze-dried forms that last for years and years, it's worth it to stock up on freeze-dried ingredients to help meal prep go so much more quickly.
+• Freeze-Dried Foods — convenient yes, but with the variety of foods that are available in freeze-dried forms that last for years and years, it’s worth it to stock up on freeze-dried ingredients to help meal prep go so much more quickly.
 Plus all the freeze-dried fruit is a great snack!

 Grains & Pastas